SebastianWaterhouse/Ahshkl/README.md

 The game is created by basic shapes called body parts combining to make more complex shapes, and so on, to make functional objects that are used in creatures/props which are used in creating scenes which progress Zork-like.

+NEWS
+====
+Going through a huge change right now in Ahshkl, hereforth referred to as The Switch.
+The Switch is going to completely change how the command system works, at least back-end.
+The average user won't find anything different except severely limited/no command system during The Switch.
+Back-end however, I am adding in capability for mods better and completely changing how commands work.

 Source Code Jargon
 ==================
 Bopa: Body Part(s)